Does An SSD Improve Frames Per Second (FPS) When Gaming

 Your in-game performance is dependent upon two things: your PC’s hardware and the game’s optimization, and with game optimization totally dependent on the developer you as a gamer only have control over the PC hardware that is incorporated into your setup.

-The two most important PC components that influence your FPS in a video game are the GPU/CPU and RAM in that order.
-Cooling solutions can also increase performance by allowing GPUs/CPUs to safely increase their power draw.
+The two most important PC components that influence your frames per second in a video game are the GPU/CPU and RAM in that order.
+Cooling solutions can also increase performance to some degree by allowing GPUs/CPUs to safely increase their power draw.

-This article will address some of the benefits of SSDs when gaming and explain why solid state drives are not able to directly improve FPS in when gaming.
+This article will address some of the benefits of solid state drives do have upon gaming and explain why SSDs are not able to directly improve FPS in when gaming.

 How does an SSD help with gaming performance?